dongvt/data-structures/3-tree.md

 Now we can create our *recursive function*.
 When working with this type of functions we should __always__ have a `base case`.
 A base case is the instruction that will stop the iteration.
 With no base case our recursive function will fall in an infinite loop.

-We just want to the data, so the we will stop the `recursive calls` when we don't have node availble (node is null):
+We just want to the data, so the we will stop the `recursive calls` when we don't have node available (node is null):

 ```python
 def printTree(root):